5 Steps to Beautiful Stacked Area Charts in Python

 I hope this will resonate with many Data , or anyone who had to present a chart in front an audience once in their lifetime.

-Matplotlib makes it quick and easy to plot data with off-the-shelf functions but the tuning steps take more effort.
+Matplotlib makes it quick and easy to plot data with off-the-shelf functions but the fine tuning steps take more effort.

 In this article I focus on stacked area charts and explain how I stitched together the bits of knowledge I found here and there to go from this…